Pas de Calais et de l'Aisne 0-6-0 Locomotives in France

 Class unknown (Locobase 7420)

 Data from Titre Exposition universelle internationale de 1889 a Paris.
 Rapports du jury internationale.
 Auteur - Volume France.
 Ministere du Commerce, de l'industrie.
 Picard, Alfred, ed.
 Volume Groupe VI - -Outillage et precedes des industries mecaniques.
 Electricite (5e partie) Classes 60 a 63.
 Rapport sur le materiel des chemins de fer. tables beginning on p.
-183 ([] (accessed 1 September 2005))
+183 ([link] (accessed 1 September 2005))

 Also see A. Sampite, Les Chemins de Fer a Faible Trafic en France (Paris: Baudry et Cie, 1888), p.
 44-49